Bad Gastein | Creativity, Culture, Glamour + Heritage | The Aficionados

 Add to the mix a waterfall that literally crashes through the town’s centre and the emergence of a steamy hot spa and thermal waters, we can start to understand why royals, creatives, musicians and film types have been drawn here for centuries.

-In fact, the 12th-century was when royals first sought the area for its wellness-giving benefits, certainly Habsburg emperor Frederik III visited, and with ‘Bad’ meaning ‘spa’ you can see how it was literally put on the map.
-Previously the area was known for its gold mining and a stop on the 9th-century ancient trade route.
+In fact, royals first sought the area for its wellness-giving benefits in the 12th century.
+Certainly, Habsburg emperor Frederik III visited, and with ‘Bad’ meaning ‘spa,’ you can see how it was literally put on the map.
+Previously, the area was known for its gold mining and was a stop on the 9th-century ancient trade route.

-Bad Gastein teemed with notoriety and glamour in the 19th century, the heady mixture of fresh mountain air, thermal waters and enchanting belle-époque buildings were seemingly the perfect tonic of wellness for the well-known.
-Sadly, the town’s fame was not to last and by the 60s, the in-crowd had moved on to the next big thing.
+Bad Gastein teemed with notoriety and glamour in the 19th century.
+The heady mixture of fresh mountain air, thermal waters, and enchanting Belle-Époque buildings was seemingly the perfect tonic of wellness for the well-known.
+Sadly, the town’s fame was not to last, and by the 1960s, the in-crowd had moved on to the next big thing.

 But with its shifting fortunes came an alluring appeal of a different kind, with the belle-époque buildings holding their charm today.
 The old-school, slightly crumbing with romance, were built at the height of the 1900s, all of which bear more than a striking resemblance to Wes Anderson’s Grand Hotel of Budapest and looking around you can see how this specific style has become a ‘look’ today.